 Transportation Justice Partnership Program (August 2020 - June 2022)

-Facilitated as an on-call contract up to $100,000 per partner, per service category over two years; Applications due July 2020
+Facilitated as an on-call contract up to $100,000 per partner, per service category over two years; Applications due July 30 2020 at 4 PM

 This solicitation is for nonprofit partners and consultants with a strong equity lens to join the PBOT Transportation Justice Community Partnerships Program.
 This Partnerships Program intends to build PBOT’s capacity to strengthen our service to and engagement of communities that have historically been underserved by our Bureau and Portland’s transportation system.
 Partnerships will be established in the following service categories: